 6. Advertise potential date ideas

-Whatever your business has planned, make sure to adapt this for the Valentine’s Day and give your customers something special to look forward to.
+Whatever your business has planned, make sure to give your customers something special to look forward to.

 7. Don’t let your customers forget!